You Only Linearize Once: Tangents Transpose to Gradients: Introduction

 \section{Introduction}

+Automatic differentiation (AD) powers not only deep machine learning, but also applications in broader numerical computing, from robotics to molecular dynamics to weather simulation.
+For example, in deep learning the task of choosing how to set the billions of parameters of a neural network is almost always attacked with AD: a programmer writes a prediction function representing how the network maps parameters and example inputs to predicted outputs, as well as a scalar-valued loss function penalizing deviations from expected outputs to predicted ones.
+Then to incrementally improve a given setting of the parameters, the programmer need only ask an AD system for the gradient of the loss with respect to the parameters on some example inputs and outputs, then update the parameters by adding a small negative multiple of that gradient.
+Repeat a million times, et voil\`{a}, la singularit\'{e} est proche!

+AD is traditionally organized into two \emph{modes}, forward-mode and reverse-mode.
+Each mode has its advantages and applications.
+But most systems only implement one mode, or if both are implemented, the implementations are almost entirely separate.

-Reverse-mode AD is similar to forward-mode AD, except one computes the derivative part backward.
+Do they need to be?
+After all, reverse-mode AD is similar to forward-mode AD, except one computes the derivative part backward.
 We take this description literally: Our goal is to separate differentiation proper from direction reversal, and identify a clear boundary between them.
 The ``direction reversal'' is \vocab{transposition}, an interesting and potentially useful code transformation in its own right.
-The boundary between differentiation and transposition consists of \vocab{structurally linear} functions: structural linearity is a sufficient condition for transposability, and we show that automatic derivatives are structurally linear.
+The boundary between differentiation and transposition consists of provably linear functions: linearity (proven by our type system) is a sufficient condition for transposability, and we show that automatic derivatives are provably linear.

 This simplifies implementations of reverse-mode AD (see \Cref{fig:ad-full}).
 The actual differentiation is the province of the widely known and relatively simple (and covariant!) forward-mode transformation.
 Reverse mode is derived therefrom by a separate transformation that now must only confront linearity, not derivatives.
-The structural linearity we formalize here serves as a simpler and clearer (and mechanically verifiable) input invariant for transposition than one of the form ``this program was generated by forward-mode AD, so it involves no unacceptable thing X.''
+The notion of linearity we formalize here serves as a simpler and clearer (and mechanically verifiable) input invariant for transposition than one of the form ``this program was generated by forward-mode AD, so it involves no unacceptable thing X.''

 This same architecture also makes AD systems easier for a user to extend.
-A user wishing to supply an efficient custom derivative for some function need only supply the forward (or reverse) derivative; as long as it is structurally linear, the reverse (resp., forward) derivative can be derived automatically.
+A user wishing to supply an efficient custom derivative for some function need only supply the forward (or reverse) derivative; as long as it is provably linear, the reverse (resp., forward) derivative can be derived automatically.